Charles57-CWU/DSCVis/README.md

 # DSCViz
 For CS Masters Program at CWU

 <pre>
 About:
-This application displays multi-dimensional data in 2D.
+This application displays multi-dimensional data in 2D using OpenGL for rendering.
+The plot can be dragged and zoomed in/out.
+Classes can be hidden, as well as specified attribute markers.
+A box-clipping algorithm is included to clip lines and return samples of the dataset.

 --Dataset Information:
 Dataset must be in .txt or .csv format